joernio/workshops/2021-NSEC/README.md

 4. **`Module 5`: Build Custom Scanners**: Use Joern Scan to build and integrate queries into a full custom scanner

 ## Workshop Guide
-Use the workshop presentation which also doubles as a step by step modular workshop guide  [`Finding-Stranger-Things-In-Code.pdf`](Finding-Stranger-Things-In-Code.pdf) The various modules are marked in the slides and contain all the commands presented in the workshop.
+Use the workshop presentation which also doubles as a step by step modular workshop guide  [`2021-NSEC.pdf`](2021-NSEC.pdf) The various modules are marked in the slides and contain all the commands presented in the workshop.
 You can directly copy/paste and run them on the Joern shell.
 This repo also contains scripts that are discussed in Module 4

 ## Preparation